brian-h-wang/LDLS/README.md

 # LDLS: Label Diffusion Lidar Segmentation

-*To Be Added: Evaluation data, and our GPU-accelerated revised implementation used to generate the results in the final paper*

 ![LDLS](readme_assets/kitti_example.png)

 LDLS performs 3D instance segmentation of Lidar point clouds, by using a pretrained Mask-RCNN model to perform 2D segmentation of an aligned camera image, projecting segmentation masks into 2D, and then performing label diffusion to output final LiDAR point labels.